yubik-studio/yubik-studio.github.io/README.md

   - Senior Engineer, Production Systems Development.

     - Thought leader and technical architect for CBC’s transition to computer-based broadcasting.
 Managed suppliers and consulted on all computer-related projects for over six years, including Desktop Radio and Desktop Television for journalists.
+My Desktop Radio architecture [shaped CBC Radio for a generation](https://www.torontomu.ca/the-creative-school/news-events/news/2023/11/a-lifetime-of-radio--teachings-from-a-rta-alum/) (there are currently 3000 units installed in 60 locations).
     - Managed the evaluation lab and the national engineering test equipment pool.
     - Prepared strategic briefings (in English and French) for senior engineering management.